-The GPR-1100 flow through configuration is designed for positive pressure samples and requires connections to incoming sample and vent quick connect/disconnect fittings.
-Use only the male quick connect fittings provided with the analyzer for making gas connections.
-Improper male fittings may cause irreparable damage to the female fittings.

-Note: The user is responsible for making provision for calibration gases, see Calibration section of the Analyzer Specification and Installing Span Gas below.
+The GPR-1200 flow through configuration is designed for positive pressure samples and requires connections to incoming sample and vent 1/8" diameter tube fittings.
+The user is responsible for making provision for calibration gases, see Calibration section of the Analyzer Specification and Installing Span Gas below.

 Flow rates of 1-5 SCFH cause no appreciable change in the oxygen reading.
 However, flow rates above 5 SCFH generate a backpressure on sensor and cause erroneous oxygen readings (because the 1/8" diameter of the integral tubing cannot evacuate the sample gas at the higher flow rate quickly).

-A flow control valve upstream of the sensor is highly recommended.
-For optimum performance, a flow rate of 2 SCFH or 1liter per minute is recommended.
+A flow control valve upstream of the sensor controls the flow rate of the sample gas which is displayed by the flow indicator downstream of the sensor.
+A flow rate of 2 SCFH or 1 liter per minute is recommended for optimum performance.

-For applications where the sample flow is ambient or at a slightly negative pressure (up to 40" of water column pressure), an external sample pump connected to the vent of the analyzer should be used to draw the sample through the sensor housing.
+Note: For applications where the sample flow is ambient or at a slightly negative pressure (up to 40" of water column pressure), either the optional integral sample pump or an external sample pump connected to the vent of the analyzer should be used to draw the sample through the sensor housing.

 Caution: Do not place your finger over the vent (it pressurizes the sensor) to test the flow indicator when gas is flowing to the sensor.
-Removing your finger (the restriction) generates a vacuum on the sensor and may damage the sensor (voiding the sensor warranty).
+Removing your finger (the restriction) generates a vacuum on the sensor and may damage it (voiding the sensor warranty).

-Caution: When using an external pump to draw the sample through, open the flow control valve (if used as recommended above) completely.
+Caution: Before turning the sample pump ON, open the flow control valve completely.
 Failure to do so will draw vacuum on the sensor and may cause permanent damage to the sensor.